qtiuto/lua-for-android/README.md

       end
    ```

-   If an object has **getter/setter** method for an non-static property without associated field,
+   If an object has non-private **getter/setter** method for a non-static property without associated field,
    then you can operator on the property like a true field.
 However If the property has only getter method,
    then set operation will raise an error,and vise versa.
    For Example,